thoth-station/jupyterlab-requirements/README.rst

    * - key
      - notes
    * - ``requirements``
-     - All packages required (direct dependencies)
+     - All packages required (direct dependencies).
    * - ``requirements``
-     - All packages (direct and transitive dependencies) locked with all hashes (Pipfile.lock)
+     - All packages (direct and transitive dependencies) locked with all hashes (Pipfile.lock).
    * - ``dependency resolution engine``
-     - Currently two resolution engine are enabled: [Thoth](https://thoth-station.ninja/) and [Pipenv](https://github.com/pypa/pipenv)
+     - Currently two resolution engine are enabled.
    * - ``configuration file``
      - Only for Thoth resolution engine.